How Law Firms Will Provide Legal Services With Coronavirus

 We want all Australians to keep sharing good times and feel safe during this period.
 Having been around for 21 years, we know the country may depend on legal services in this period and we want to assure you of that, through the steps we are taking.

-A “CONTACTLESS LEGAL DELIVERY SERVICE” option is now available for anyone who may be self-isolating or wishing to take extra precaution.
+A “CONTACTLESS LEGAL DELIVERY SERVICE” option is now available for anyone who may be self-isolating or wishing to take extra precautions.
 Aylward Game is fully set up to communicate remotely and (if required) we also ask you to provide instructions on how you would like us to hand your documents or other materials over.
 All you need is a phone or any device connected to the internet.
 Meeting face to face remains possible thanks to modern technology.

 We’ve processed an increasing number of property transactions via the PEXA platform, which is very simple to use and makes the process easy.
 We’re also paying the PEXA fee for all our clients to make things even easier.
 Property transactions are surprisingly consistent.